JozefStodulski/Haskell-Instant-Runoff-Voting/README.md

 The function to determin the winner, given unanimity, is far simpler than the equivelent, given majority.
 Explicitly testing for unanimity better explesses the goal of reaching consensus.
 Unanimity is achieved when no other candidate has support, or by extension, when no other candidate remains non-disqualified.

-* Redistributing ballots from the weakest candidates to the stronger:
+* Redistributing ballots from the weakest candidate to the stronger candidates:
 Replaced with the disqualification of the weakest candidate and recounting of all ballots.
 The function to perform a filter of candidates from ballots is far simpler than the equivalent to redistribute ballots from the weakest candidates to the remaining candidates based on their preferences while removing the weakest.
 This better expresses that every ballot is recounted as many times as there are rounds of voting.